- Best Garbage Disposal Reviews

 7. How loud are garbage disposals?

 Well, as we said in some of the previous sections, it depends on the usage.
 The disposals are under the sink and the sound doesn’t get out much.
 Just make sure that you attach every bolt as it is imagined by the manufacturer.
-Every loose screw, even on your sink, can mean a lot of vibrations and lead to a noisy disposal.
+Every loose screw, even on your sink, can mean a lot of vibrations and lead to noisy disposal.
 Also, consider getting a splash guard to muzzle some of the noise, or maybe some sort of a better suiting adapter.
 They are affordable and go a long way.

 8. What kind of accessories should I purchase, and are they expensive?